beeva-enriqueotero/beeva-poc-dsstne/README.md

 ### Tests Autoencoder for Movielens 100K

-It must be taken into account that AWS DSSTNE does not consider the rating feature at the training stage on the example exposed by their developers at github.
+>It must be taken into account that AWS DSSTNE does not consider the rating feature at the training stage on the example exposed by their developers at github.
 The timestamp of the interaction is used instead of the rating.

-### Tests Autoencoder for Movielens 100K

 Metric: MAP@10 (Mean Average Precission at 10)